Zalmoxes: Description

 Zalmoxes is a rather small genus of bipedal herbivore with a large triangular head and a beak.
-Z. shqiperorum is the larger species, known from a subadult 2.5 m long, as well as an early juvenile 1.2 m in length, while Z. robustus subadults range from 2–2.4 m long.
+The subadult Z. robustus range from 2–2.4 m in total body length.
 An adult Z. robustus would have measured up to 2.5 m in length and 45 kg in body mass.
 An unnamed species of Zalmoxes, is known from larger sizes, with an adult 2.9 m in length.
 Although Nopcsa thought the small size of Zalmoxes was due to island dwarfism, Attila Ösi and colleagues found it was closer to the size of the rhabdodontid ancestor, with larger Rhabdodon and smaller Mochlodon having island gigantism and island dwarfism respectively.
 However, when the species of Zalmoxes are taken into account separately, it can be seen than Z. shqiperorum continued the general size trend from Orodromeus to Tenontosaurus, while Z. robustus may have had slight nanism.
 Zalmoxes had a relatively slow growth rate and long growth period, suggesting that this dinosaur may have had a unique growth strategy.